Daegu Cyber University

 Daegu Cyber University is an accredited South Korean online university.
 Its physical headquarters is located near Daegu in neighboring Gyeongsan City, North Gyeongsang province in South Korea.

-Daegu Cyber University is specialized in courses for psychology, special education, therapy, and social work, etc. And it was the first accredited online university by Korean Ministry of Education in Gyeongsang province in South Korea.
+Daegu Cyber University specializes in psychology, special education, therapy, social work, and other related courses.
+It was the first accredited online university by the Korean Ministry of Education in Gyeongsang province in South Korea.

 The current president is Kun Yong Rhee (이근용), who has served since the school's foundation.
 Although administratively distinct, the university has close ties with Daegu University.